 Check plugin’s ratings and popularity before installing it.
 And to be sure, read reviews or ask your blogger friends about the plugin you are going to use.

-While upgrading plugins to latest version, make sure you upgrade wordpress plugin in correct way.
+While upgrading plugins to the latest version, make sure you upgrade WordPress plugin in the correct way.

 Secure administrator account:

-Prior to wordpress version 3.0, the default wordpress installation used to come with an administration account ‘admin’ as username.
+Before WordPress version 3.0, the default WordPress installation used to come with an administration account ‘admin’ as username.
 As the hackers know it, they will always try this.

 Disable directory browsing:

-Enabling directory browsing in your site is comparable to keeping your door always open, so that the thief can see your wealth inside house and can do a plan to steal.
-I hope you understand the importance of keeping your door closed.
+Enabling directory browsing in your site is comparable to keeping your door always open so that the thief can see your wealth inside the house and can do a plan to steal. 🙂 I hope you understand the importance of keeping your door closed.